rust-lang/rustc-dev-guide/src/getting-started.md

 large project.
 To find out who has expertise on different parts of the compiler, [consult this "experts map"][map].

-It's not perfectly complete, though, so please also feel free to ask questions even if you can't figure out who to ping.
+It's not perfectly complete though, so please also feel free to ask questions even if you can't figure out who to ping.

 [map]: https://github.com/rust-lang/compiler-team/blob/master/content/experts/map.toml